 17-2.
 This bylaw must not be altered or added to except by Special Resolution at an Annual General Meeting.

 17-3.
-In the event of dissolution or winding up of the AssociationSociety, all of its remaining assets, after payment of liabilities, shall be distributed to one or more charitable organizations recognized by Revenue Canada as being qualified as such under the provisions of the Income Tax Act of Canada from time to time in force.
+In the event of dissolution or winding up of the Association, all of its remaining assets, after payment of liabilities, shall be distributed to one or more charitable organizations recognized by Revenue Canada as being qualified as such under the provisions of the Income Tax Act of Canada from time to time in force.

 17-4.
-The Society shall be carried on without purpose of gain for its members and any profits or other accretions to the Association shall be used in promoting its purposes.
+The Association shall be carried on without purpose of gain for its Members and any profits or other accretions to the Association shall be used in promoting its purposes.

 17-5.
-The directors and officers of the Association shall serve without remuneration and neither the directors nor the officers shall receive directly or indirectly any profit from the position in the performance of the duties.
+The directors and officers of the Association shall serve without remuneration and neither the Directors nor the officers shall receive directly or indirectly any profit from the position in the performance of the duties.

 17-6.
-The Society may invest funds in any or all of the following:
+The Association may invest funds in any or all of the following:

 a) Investments authorized by the Laws of Canada for investment of funds of Life Insurance Companies.